emptymalei/baby/book/new_born/mothers_milk.md

 # Mother's Milk

+## Consumption of Mother's Milk

+Infants usually consume about 0.5 kg/day of mother's milk for the first month and gradually grow to roughly 0.8 kg/day in the fourth month[@da-Costa2010-bk].

 ## Storing Mother's Milk

 At room temperature (~ 25°C), up to 4 hours[^cdc_breast_milk][^nhs_breast_milk].
 CDC provides a nice info-graphic for storing breast milk[^cdc_storage_info].